 When do I get my results?

-A doctor will discuss your results at your next visit to the Specialist Clinics, or with your private doctor.
+A doctor will discuss your results at your next visit to the Outpatients Department, or with your private doctor.